opoopop/CAS747_MLonGraph/README.md

    final accuracy of GNN: 72.2 %
    ```

-   if you want to use post filtering ,and wait for 1 mins
+   if you want to use post filtering ,do this and wait for 1 mins

    ```python
    python3 src/main.py --post_filter True